ezsystems/EzSystemsShareButtonsBundle/README.md

 ## Configuration

-The bundle's configuration is siteaccess aware.
-This is an example of settings (config.yml):
+The bundle's configuration depends on siteaccess.
+This is an example of settings (`config.yml`):

 ```yaml
 ez_share_buttons: